rhobernardi/nodejs-mongodb-docker/README.md

     $ npm start
 ```

-Now wait for these messages:
+Now wait until those 3 messages are printed in the screen:

 ```
     [*] Product model loaded.